 - Firstly, they learn from previous experiences of downtimes

 - They recognise that fear itself is a big element here.
 They recognise that fear is internally generated and acting on it can paralyse you and/or result in you making poor decisions, which in turn creates more problems.
 The financial crisis of 1929 was, in many ways, based on False Evidence Appearing Real; the acronym for fear

 - They are ‘positive’ thinkers.
 Not in the Pollyanna, happy happy, clappy clappy way.
 No, they accept that things are bad but they just choose not to dwell on them

 - They refuse to become a victim of circumstances, focusing instead on what they can actually do.
 It is said that when a person expects the worst, there is no philosophy that will help them and they get what they focus on saying, “What I feared has come upon me”

 - Lastly, and more esoterically, they have faith (whatever you think that to be) that they are going to make it through this time

 Again, let me re-emphasise I am not a big fan of PMA (Positive Mental Attitude) as expressed in the mantra that you just have to think positively and great things will happen.
-My mentor, the late great Jim Rohn, said that “Affirmation without discipline is the beginning of delusion”.
+My coach and mentor, the late great Jim Rohn, said that “Affirmation without discipline is the beginning of delusion”.
 I advocate critical thinking.
 Looking at a situation for what it is.